Saevon/node-diskfree/README.md

 Returns `true` if the errorcode is one of the windows/unix errorcodes that indicate permission was denied

-Note: this might only identify some pathing errors.
+Note: this might only identify some permission errors.

-### diskfree.isErrDenied(error):
+### diskfree.isErrIO(error):

 Returns `true` if the errorcode is one of the windows/unix errorcodes that indicate there was an io error

-Note: this might only identify some pathing errors.
+Note: this might only identify some IO errors.